patricknaughton01/cs438-final-pcd-stream/README.md

 The output file has 12 columns of space-separated numbers.
 The first 9 columns are a flattened (column-major) rotation matrix, the last 3 are the position of the camera.
 Row i corresponds to image i.

+# Intrinsics

+The intrinsics of the camera are stored in `intrinsics.txt` as space-separated numbers in the format `fx fy cx cy`.